osrf/gazebo_tutorials/install_on_windows/tutorial_9-0.md

         "C:\Program Files\Microsoft Visual Studio\2017\Community\VC\Auxiliary\Build\vcvarsall.bat"
    or
         "C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\VC\Auxiliary\Build\vcvarsall.bat"

+1. In a Windows shell, configure and build Ignition CMake

+        cd ign-cmake
+        # if you want debug, run configure Debug
+        .\configure
+        nmake
+        nmake install

+    You should now have an installation of Ignition CMake in gz-ws/ign-cmake/build/install/Release.

 1. In a Windows shell, configure and build Ignition Math